VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vmsite/content/blog/vmselect-how-it-works.md

 A few request settings are worth noting:

-- **Deadlines**: By default, a request has 10 seconds to complete (`-search.maxQueryDuration`).
+- **Deadlines**: By default, a request has 30 seconds to complete (`-search.maxQueryDuration`).
 You can override this with the `timeout` query parameter.
 - **Caching**: Query results may be cached in memory.
-To bypass caching, use the `nocache` parameter to disable caching for individual requests or the `-disableCache` flag to disable caching entirely.
+To bypass caching, use the `nocache` parameter to disable caching for individual requests or the `-search.disableCache` flag to disable caching entirely.
 - **Lookback delta**: is controlled by `-search.maxLookback` or can be set per request using the `max_lookback` parameter.
 If neither is set, vmselect automatically determines a value based on the data.
 - **Step**: If the `step` parameter isn't provided, vmselect defaults to 5 minutes.
 Typically, query editors like Grafana or [vmui](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmui) handle this for you.